 Sources: National Sleep Foundation and The Mayo Clinic

 With spring upon us, it’s compulsive to begin purging unwanted items, throwing the windows open, and washing the floors.
-But with a season full of such in-depth cleaning, everyone can benefit from a quick reminder of precautions and procedures to ensure a safe
+But with a season full of such in-depth cleaning, everyone can benefit from a quick reminder of precautions and procedures to ensure a safe and successful scrub-down.

 Many chemical cleaners should never be mixed together, such as bleach and ammonia.
 Others should only be used if you’re in a well-ventilated area.
 Open windows, turn on fans and vents, and keeps doors open while spraying and scrubbing!

 Consider small children and animals when deciding where to keep potentially toxic cleaning supplies.
-Also keep in mind temperature and location in case of spills or leaks.
+Also keep in mind temperature and location in case of spills or leaks